 Aryan Brotherhood Members Plead Guilty to Federal Racketeering Charges

-WASHINGTON—Two Aryan Brotherhood of Texas (ABT) gang members have pleaded guilty to racketeering charges related to their membership in the ABT’s criminal enterprise, announced Assistant Attorney General Leslie R. Caldwell of the Justice Department’s Criminal Division and U.S. Attorney Kenneth Magidson of the Southern District of Texas.
+HOUSTON—Two Aryan Brotherhood of Texas (ABT) gang members have pleaded guilty to racketeering charges related to their membership in the ABT’s criminal enterprise.

-Steven Worthey, of San Antonio, Texas, pleaded guilty today before U.S. District Judge Sim Lake in the Southern District of Texas to one count of conspiracy to participate in racketeering activity.
-James Lawrence Burns, aka “Chance,” of Dallas, Texas, pleaded guilty to the same charge on July 3, 2014.
+Kenneth Michael Hancock, of Dallas, pleaded guilty today before U.S. District Judge Sim Lake to one count of conspiracy to participate in racketeering activity.
+James Erik Sharron, aka “Flounder,” of Houston, pleaded guilty to the same charge on July 14, 2014.

-According to court documents, Worthey, Burns and other ABT gang members and associates agreed to commit multiple acts of murder, robbery, arson, kidnapping and narcotics trafficking on behalf of the ABT gang.
-Worthey, Burns and numerous ABT gang members met on a regular basis at various locations throughout Texas to report on gang-related business, collect dues, commit disciplinary assaults against fellow gang members and discuss acts of violence against rival gang members, among other things.
+According to court documents, Hancock, Sharron and other ABT gang members and associates agreed to commit multiple acts of murder, robbery, arson, kidnapping and narcotics trafficking on behalf of the ABT gang.
+Hancock, Sharron and numerous ABT gang members met on a regular basis at various locations throughout Texas to report on gang-related business, collect dues, commit disciplinary assaults against fellow gang members and discuss acts of violence against rival gang members, among other things.

-By pleading guilty to racketeering charges, Worthey and Burns admitted to being members of the ABT criminal enterprise.
+By pleading guilty to racketeering charges, Hancock and Sharron admitted to being members of the ABT criminal enterprise.

 According to the superseding indictment, the ABT was established in the early 1980s within the Texas prison system.
 The gang modeled itself after and adopted many of the precepts and writings of the Aryan Brotherhood, a California-based prison gang that was formed in the California prison system during the 1960s.
 According to the superseding indictment, the ABT was primarily concerned with the protection of white inmates and white supremacy/separatism.
 Over time, the ABT expanded its criminal enterprise to include illegal activities for profit.